daniel-stasiak/wpteam-workflow/README.md

 Workflow is currently based on [Bootstrap 4 (Alpha 6)](https://v4-alpha.getbootstrap.com).
 Structure of files is based on mobile-first coding.
 [Sass](http://sass-lang.com) is created using [BEM](http://getbem.com/introduction/) ideology.
 Repository is fully automated by [Gulp](http://gulpjs.com) tasks.
 Workflow includes [Bower](https://bower.io), so you can very easy include new plugins - thanks to Gulp all of JS and CSS files of Bower plugins are automatically included into main scripts and styles files.

 ## Gulp

+If you want to know more about how is working our `gulpfile.js` please go to: [How's working our Gulp File](docs/README_gulpfile.md)
 ### Gulp features

 1. Ultra-fast compiling SCSS to CSS